Ly0n/awesome-robotic-tooling/README.md

 * [Doxygen](https://github.com/doxygen/doxygen) - Doxygen is the de facto standard tool for generating documentation from annotated C++ sources
 * [Sphinx](https://github.com/sphinx-doc/sphinx/) - is a tool that makes it easy to create intelligent and beautiful documentation for Python projects
 * [Word-to-Markdown](https://github.com/benbalter/word-to-markdown) - A ruby gem to liberate content from Microsoft Word document
+* [paperless](https://github.com/the-paperless-project/paperless) - Index and archive all of your scanned paper documents
 * [carbon](https://github.com/carbon-app/carbon) - Share beautiful images of your source code
 * [undraw](https://undraw.co/illustrations) - Free Professional business SVGs easy to customize
 * [asciinema](https://github.com/asciinema/asciinema) - lets you easily record terminal sessions and replay them in a terminal as well as in a web browser.